-Psoriasis is an autoimmune condition that causes raised, red or purple scaly patches on the skin.
 Some people experience mild to severe psoriasis symptoms on the genitals.
-These symptoms are manageable with medication.
+Although typically uncomfortable, these symptoms are manageable with medication.

 In this article, we discuss how to recognize and treat genital psoriasis.

 Genital psoriasis can cause ongoing discomfort due to heightened sensitivity in the area.

 Inverse psoriasis is the most common type of psoriasis to affect the groin and genital area.
 Inverse psoriasis causes smooth, dry, discolored patches on the skin.
 The affected areas of the skin can feel sore and itchy.

 Psoriasis patches may appear red or pink on light skin tones and violet, purple, or darker than the surrounding area on darker skin tones.

 Psoriasis causes different symptoms in different areas of the pelvis and thighs, which include the:

 - upper thighs